Our Lady and the Ladybug

 She has a tutorial for making them as well! 🙂

-Tea tray tower with fruits on it including strawberries made to look like ladybugs
+Tea tray tower with fruits on it including strawberries made to look like Our Lady ladybugs.

 Comments